top-sim/topsim/docs/source/algorithms/scheduling.rst

 .. currentmodule:: topsim.algorithms

-Use the :py:class:`~scheduling.Algorithm` ABC as a starting point.
+Use the :py:class:`~scheduling.Scheduling` ABC as a starting point.